-Tourists traveling to Cyprus for the purpose of vacationing, often wondering where to go in Larnaca.
-Indeed, in this glorious city of Cyprus a huge number of remarkable places, which must be visited without fail and the city itself is a true embodiment of island life.
+Tourists travelling to Cyprus for the purpose of vacationing, often wonder what to see in Larnaca.
+Indeed, this glorious city of Cyprus has a number of remarkable places, which must be visited without fail; even the city itself is a true embodiment of island life.

 In addition to the notorious Salt Lake, Larnaca has many interesting places, among which it is highly recommended seeing Larnaca Castle.
 Larnaca Castle is a medieval Turkish fort, located just south of Finikoudes beach.
 Once upon a time there was a fortress, founded in the era of the Lusignan rule.

 For a long time, Cyprus was under the oppression of the Ottoman Empire.
 The Turks also left their mark in the history of the state and in this case rebuilt the fortress in their own way, after which they began to use the fort to protect the harbour.